 Should this happen, tutors will offer support to help you catch up in missed learning

-The £8000 per 12month period covers all your tuition, including the weekend sessions and the two 1 week modules at The British Racing School.
+The £8000 per 12month period covers all your tuition, including the weekend sessions and the week long modules at The British Racing School.

-The Degree programme will run with a minimum of 12 and maximum of 16 students in September 2021.
+The Degree programme will run with a maximum of 16 students in September 2023.

 Yes.
 If you have any concerns about eligibility please email firstname.lastname@example.org